ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Basics.md

 **How master-slave architecture works**

 Master-Slave can be synchronous and asynchronous communication.
-If asynchronous, then less load on master to sync everytime but then master slave will take time to be in sync.
+If asynchronous, then less load on master to sync every time but then master slave will take time to be in sync.
-If synchronous, then more load on master as it need to update slave everytime.
+If synchronous, then more load on master as it needs to update slave every time.

 Master-Master looks good and resilient but it can go wrong if their communication is down and hence will start behaving independently.
 Hence, we need more masters in the system and hence distributed consensus will come into picture.
 Many types of distributed consensus are there:
 1. 2 phase commit [Understand this protocol as it will make sure master-slave are in sync]